-So Facilities Management will immediately concentrate on items 1-5 on the above list (SDGs #7, #6, #11, #13, #3) while expanding its efforts on the remaining 3 SDGs.
+So Facilities Management should immediately concentrate on items 1-5 on the above list (SDGs #7, #6, #11, #13, #3) while expanding its efforts on the remaining 3 SDGs.
 Other UJ departments / divisions may, within their purview, consider other of the SDGs important to focus on.
 For instance, the Procurement Department may be able to focus efforts on SDG #9 and SDG #12 when it comes to allocating purchases to specific suppliers / contractors.

 It is expected that all new work, refurbishments, extensive backlog maintenance projects will accord some effort to reporting on the manner in which the project affects the highlighted UN SDGs in their execution and that where relevant (e.g. in the development of completely new space) that full disclosure of the costs, efforts and design decisions that influence the reporting against the SDGs for the new facility will be made available for annual reporting purposes.
+As mentioned earlier for instance, new building development should be guided by the Green Star Certification process and existing building upgrades and renovations should always at least include reviews of the building potential certification level as well as the maximum level that the building could achieve.
+Where buildings or other infrastructure is purchased part of the normal due diligence process should be at the minimum a consideration of the existing building Green Star Certification (or if too old what it potentially could achieve if formally rated) and preferably estimates of costs to renew the building to at least a minimum Green Star Certification level 4.